 About this Dog

 Adopting a pet can be expensive, and we're trying to help by fundraising for each individual in need of adoption.
-After verifying the adoption, BRADY - Local - tripaw - sf's new family will receive the funds that their pet has raised.
+After verifying the adoption, BRODY - Local - tripaw - sf's new family will receive the funds that their pet has raised.
 Dogecoin is digital currency that can be exchanged for cash, traded, or held as an investment (see the "What is Dogecoin" section below).

 For adoptions in which nokillnetwork.org was the matchmaker and we have contact information for both parties, we make every effort to contact the adopting family.
 For adoptions that were not facilitated by nokillnetwork.org, we still encourage the adopting family to claim the Dogecoin by submitting the necessary information.

 The adopting family is the only party eligible to receive the Dogecoin.
 The adopting family will be required to provide proof of adoption between 4-6 weeks after adoption.
-This is to ensure that the home is a good match and BRADY - Local - tripaw - sf was not returned.
-After we have verified the adoption, BRADY - Local - tripaw - sf’s Dogecoin balance will be sent to the adopting family.
+This is to ensure that the home is a good match and BRODY - Local - tripaw - sf was not returned.
+After we have verified the adoption, BRODY - Local - tripaw - sf’s Dogecoin balance will be sent to the adopting family.
 Our staff provides instructions and help throughout this process.

 "The fun and friendly internet currency."